 ВМР Status Activities in current reporting period Measurable goal Responsible Person and Department Due Date completed or projected completion date Additional details 2-1 Comply with public notice requirements for the 2017 Stormwater Management Plan Completed A hard copy of the Draft 2017 Stormwater Management Plan (SMP) was made available to the public for review and comment on the town website.
 Substantial Compliance Lauren Gister, First Selectwoman, Board of Selectmen April 03, 2017 The 2017 SMP was available to the public on April 20, 2017.
-No public comments were received by the Office of the First Selectwoman 2-2 Comply with public notice requirements for Annual Reports Completed The Draft 2017 MS4 Annual Report was made available for public review and comment.
+No public comments were received by the Office of the First Selectwoman 2-2 Comply with public notice requirements for Annual Reports Completed 2018 The Draft 2017 MS4 Annual Report was made available for public review and comment.
 Substantial Compliance Lauren Gister, First Selectwoman Board of Selectmen Feb 15, 2018 March 2018 No public comments were received by the Office of the First Selectwoman Completed The Draft 2018 MS4 Annual Report was made available for public review and comment.
 Substantial Compliance Lauren Gister, First Selectwoman, Board of Selectmen Feb 15, 2019 February 28, 2019.
-No public comments were received by the Office of the First Selectwoman Completed The Draft 2019 MS4 Annual Report was made available for public review and comment.
-Substantial Compliance Lauren Gister, First Selectwoman Board of Selectmen Feb 15, 2020 March 11, 2020 The 2019 MS4 Annual Report was made available to the public for review and comment.
-Completed The Household Hazardous Waste Dropoff Schedule for 2018 was contained in Chester Events magazine.
-Public Involvement Board of Selectmen July 01, 2017 Quarter 2 - 2018 Completed An announcement indicating that Chester joined the CT River Area Health Public Notice CRAHD Quarter 4 - 2018
+No public comments were received by the Office of the First Selectwoman Completed 2020 The Draft 2019 MS4 Annual Report was made available for public review and comment.
+Substantial Compliance Lauren Gister, First Selectwoman Board of Selectmen Feb 15, 2020 May 01, 2020 No public comments were received by the Office of the First Selectwoman Completed The Draft 2020 MS4 Annual Report was made available for public review and comment.
+Substantial Compliance Lauren Gister, First Selectwoman Board of Selectmen Feb 15, 2021 March 26, 2021 The notice indicated that comments were to be directed to Wade Thomas of Nathan L. Jacobson & Associates, Inc.

-District (CRAHD) was contained in Chester Events magazine.
-C Completed Chester/Deep River Boy Scout Troop 13 conducted a Clean Up Campout on Selden's Island.
+Completed The Household Hazardous Waste Dropoff Schedule was published in Chester Events magazine.
+Public Involvement Board of Selectmen July 01, 2017 2018 - Quarter 2 2019 - Quarter 2 2020 - Quarter 2 Completed An announcement indicating that Chester joined the CT River Area Health District (CRAHD) was contained in Chester Events magazine.
+Public Notice CRAHD 2018 - Quarter 4 Completed Chester/Deep River Boy Scout Troop 13 conducted a Clean Up Campout on Selden's Island.
 Public Involvement Chester/Deep River Boy Scout Troop 13 July 01, 2017 May 2019